 What do you know about CO?

-Our survey results uncover the unsettling lack of information homeowners have about the hazards of carbon monoxide:
+Our survey results uncover the unsettling lack of information homeowners have about the dangers of carbon monoxide:

 - 94% of homeowners know that the furnace can give off deadly carbon monoxide gas, but more than half (54%) don’t get an annual furnace tune-up, a simple step that can help ensure good furnace operation and venting.

-- 54% don’t know the preferred place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission suggests a detector outside of each separate sleeping area).
+- 54% don’t know the preferred place in the home to install a carbon monoxide detector (the Consumer Product Safety Commission recommends a detector outside of each separate sleeping area).

 - More than half of homeowners (54%) don’t know that the clothes dryer may be a source of carbon monoxide; 25% don’t know that that fireplace also could be a source.
 Other potential sources include gas water heaters, gas ranges, charcoal grills, gas space heaters and wood burning stoves.